Adem Asil: 2017

 A member of the Egyptian national team, Elzamzamy took part in the Paris Challenge Cup in France and the Varna Challenge Cup in Bulgaria.
-He later competed at the World Championships in Montreal where he finished 37th in the all-around during qualification and did not advance to any event finals.
+He later competed at the World Championships in Montreal, where he finished 37th in the all-around during qualification and did not advance to any event finals.

 Representing Turkey

 2018–2020

 Shortly after the 2017 World Championships, Elzamzamy's coach announced that he was moving to Turkey and invited Elzamzamy to showcase himself in front of the Turkish national coaches.
 They were impressed with "his work ethic, his evident strength, and his unshakable belief in himself" and invited him to train with the Turkish national team.
-Elzamzamy moved to Turkey leaving his parents in Egypt while continuing training gymnastics in Turkey.
-After becoming a naturalized citizen in 2019 the International Gymnastics Federation approved his request for nationality change; however it wouldn't take effect until 2020.
+Elzamzamy moved to Turkey, leaving his parents in Egypt while continuing to train in gymnastics in Turkey.
+After becoming a naturalized citizen in 2019, the International Gymnastics Federation approved his request for nationality change; however, it wouldn't take effect until 2020.

-Elgamal competed for Turkey the first time at the 2020 Baku World Cup.
+Elgamal competed for Turkey for the first time at the 2020 Baku World Cup.
 He later was chosen to represent Turkey at the 2020 European Championships in Mersin.
 He helped Turkey win silver in the team event.
 Additionally he finished fourth on rings and horizontal bar.

 2021

 Elgamal began competing under the name Adem Asil in 2021.
-At the European Championships Asil finished fifth in the all-around during qualifications and therefore earned an individual Olympic berth to compete at the postponed 2020 Olympic Games.
+At the European Championships, Asil finished fifth in the all-around during qualifications and therefore earned an individual Olympic berth to compete at the postponed 2020 Olympic Games.
 He suffered an injury during the all-around final and did not finish.
-However he competed during the horizontal bar final and won the bronze medal behind David Belyavskiy and Andy Toba.
+However, he competed during the horizontal bar final and won the bronze medal behind David Belyavskiy and Andy Toba.
 Asil next competed at the Osijek Challenge Cup and the Doha World Cup, picking up three medals at the former.
-At the Olympic Games Asil qualified to the all-around, rings, and vault finals.
+At the Olympic Games, Asil qualified for the all-around, rings, and vault finals.
 He finished fifteenth in the all-around, seventh on rings, and sixth on vault.
-Asil finished the year competing at the World Championships where he finished eleventh in the all-around.
+Asil finished the year competing at the World Championships, where he finished eleventh in the all-around.

 2022

 Asil started the year competing at the World Cups in Cottbus, Baku, and Osijek.
-He competed at the Mediterranean Games where he helped Turkey win gold in the team event.
-Individually Asil won gold in the all-around and on vault, silver on rings and horizontal bar behind İbrahim Çolak and Marios Georgiou respectively, and bronze on floor exercise.
+He competed at the Mediterranean Games, where he helped Turkey win gold in the team event.
+Individually, Asil won gold in the all-around and on vault, silver on rings and horizontal bar behind İbrahim Çolak and Marios Georgiou respectively, and bronze on floor exercise.